top of page

 Lizzy Wessells, University of Washington

-WELCOME to the 18th Annual and 4th Hybrid Cultural Resource Protection Summit!
+WELCOME to the 19th Annual and 5th Hybrid Cultural Resource Protection Summit!
 We invite our in-person participants to pick up your registration materials if you haven’t already and enjoy an expanded continental breakfast while socializing with your fellow Summiters.
 You are also encouraged to connect with the other members of your Summit Cohort (check your name badge for your Cohort animal).

 We invite our virtual participants (and those at the House who would also like to participate in the Zoom world) to share your thoughts and questions using your preferred tech option (e.g. chat box, audio, video).
-Please use the Chat Box for questions for the Summit IT team or presenters, as well as for more informal, interpersonal communications.
-We will provide brief tech reminders as each Zoom block begins, including our Top 3 Tips: Mute unless you are presenting or asking a question (use Raise Hand in Reactions); View button (upper right corner of screen) to toggle to your preferred layout; Captions are available (choose Subtitle or Full Transcript).
+Please use the Chat Box for questions for the Summit I.T. team or presenters, as well as for more informal, interpersonal communications.
+We will provide brief tech reminders as each Zoom block begins, including our Top 3 Tips: Mute unless you are presenting or asking a question (use Raise Hand); View button (upper right corner of screen) to toggle to your preferred layout; Captions are available (choose Subtitle or Full Transcript).

 Tech Help Resources are posted on both Summit websites.
-You may also contact the I.T. team directly as follows (please note this contact info is only for May 21-22):
+You may also contact the I.T. team directly as follows (please note this contact info is only for May 20-21):

-*Morning of May 21 only (8:30 – 10:00am):
+*Morning of May 20 only (8:20 – 9:45am):

 Jennifer Horwitz – 206.902.8002 (text only, please)